 • VA Mortgage Loans can be refinanced

-Our minimum credit score is a 500 for a VA loan.
-You do not have to put any money down to qualify for a VA Home Mortgage Loan for up to $484,350.
+There is no minimum credit score for a VA loan.
+You do not have to put any money down to qualify for a VA Home Mortgage Loan.
 If the seller agrees to pay the closing costs, you may be able to purchase the home with no out of pocket costs.
 The loan and sales contract can be set up so that the VA Home Mortgage Loan cover 100% of the selling price and the seller covers the closing cost.

 The VA Funding Fee

-The Veterans Administration assesses a Funding Fee to all VA loans between 1.5% and 3.3% unless you are exempt from the funding fee.
+The Veterans Administration assesses a Funding Fee to all VA loans between 1.4% and 3.6% unless you are exempt from the funding fee.
 In an FHA mortgage the customer must put down anywhere from 0% to 3.5% of the loan amount.
-The fee is added into the amount of the loan to be paid over the life of your VA home mortgage loan.
-The VA Funding Fee replaces the much higher priced Mortgage Insurance required when you get a conventional home loan.
+The FHA Up Front Mortgage Insurance fee of 1.75% is added into the amount of the loan to be paid over the life of your FHA home mortgage loan.
+The VA Funding Fee replaces the much higher priced monthly mortgage Insurance required when you get a conventional home loan.
 If you are a Disabled Veteran, you may qualify to get the fee waived completely.